BND Hamburger Icon

 6. Social media consultant

-Larger companies can hire an agency or full-time staff member to run their Facebook and Twitter accounts and blogs, but small businesses often have to take care of their own social media marketing.
-With so many other responsibilities, business owners may be too busy or overwhelmed to come up with a great social media strategy.
+Larger companies can hire a marketing company or a full-time staff member to run their Facebook and X/Twitter accounts and blogs, but small businesses must often handle this on their own.
+With so many other responsibilities, business owners may be too busy or overwhelmed to develop a great social media strategy.
 As a consultant, you can help them determine the best tactics, posting schedules and content for their target audience.
 As their follower counts grow, so will your business.

 7. Etsy shop

-Etsy is a popular online marketplace that hosts thousands of at-home retailers and larger productions, like the highly rated Wildflower + Co., selling jewelry, patches and DIY merchandise.
+Etsy is a popular online marketplace that hosts thousands of at-home retailers and larger productions selling jewelry, patches and DIY merchandise.
 Starting an Etsy shop is incredibly affordable.
-It’s free to join the site and start a shop, though there are three selling fees: the listing, transaction and payment processing fees.
+It’s free to join the site and start a shop, though there are four selling fees: listing, transaction, payment processing and offsite ad fees.

 8. Online courses and tutoring